RobotLocomotion/drake/doc/_pages/apt.md

 [Mathematical Program toolbox](https://drake.mit.edu/doxygen_cxx/group__solvers.html).
 Thanks to Philip E. Gill and Elizabeth Wong for their kind support.

-Drake's apt packages do not support the MOSEK™ nor Gurobi solvers.
-To use MOSEK™ or Gurobi, you will need to [build Drake from source](/from_source.html).
+Drake's apt packages do not support the Gurobi solver.
+To use Gurobi, you will need to [build Drake from source](/from_source.html).

 ## Stable Releases